-5. Dry-snapping, even with dummy cartridges, should be discouraged unless same is performed on a regular target range or at a known inanimate target object.

-6. When the handgun is out of the holster and held in a ready position, be absolutely certain that it is not pointing at any part of yourself or the persons of others who are in your immediate vicinity.
+5. Dry-snapping, even with dummy cantridges, should be discouraged unless same is performed on a regular target range or at a known inanimate anget object.
+When the handgun is out of the holster and held in a ready position, be absolutely certain that it is not pointing at any part of yourself or the persons of others who are in your immediate vicinity.

 7. Beware of obstructions in the barrel.
-If, when firing, a weak or peculiar report is heard, cease firing at once and inspect the barrel for an obstruction.
-A stuck bullet, or any other object in the barrel, should be removed immediately, since even a plug of mud, snow, twigs, or an abnormal quantity of heavy grease in the bore, may result in a bulged or burst barrel.

-8. At all times treat the revolver as the precision

-instrument that it actually is.
+If, when firing, a weak or peculiar report is heard, when turing, a weak or pecultar report is heard, cease firing at once and inspect the barrel for an obstruction.
+A stuck bullet, or any other ob-ject in the barrel, should be removed immediate-ly, since even a plug of mud, snow, twigs, or an abnormal quantity of heavy grease in the bore, may result in a bulged or burst barrel.
+8. At all times treat the revolver as the pre-cision instrument that it actually is cision instrument that it actually is.

-MAKE SAFE GUN HANDLING A HABIT.
+MAKE SAFE GUN HANDLING A HABIT